kunchamharsha/beeruva/README.md

 # Beeruva
-Beeruva is a self-hosted file cloud storage system.
+Beeruva is a self-hosted file hosting system.
 For organisations or individuals who'd like to store their data on their own private cloud open drive helps them manage their files on their server.

 ## Description